renorris/openfsd/README.md

 }
 ```

-A token is returned.
-That token is placed in the
-token/password field of the `#AP` FSD login packet.
+A token is returned and placed in the token/password field of the `#AP` FSD login packet.
 To use a vanilla VATSIM client with openfsd,
 (except Swift, see below) it will need to be modified to point to openfsd's "fsd-jwt" endpoint:
 ```